 Teens in Mississippi can go through the learner’s permit stage in one of two ways:

-- At 14 years old, they can obtain a special learner’s permit that is good only for driving in a driver education vehicle while enrolled in an approved driver education course.
+- At 14 years old, they can obtain a limited learner’s permit that is good only for driving in a driver education vehicle while enrolled in an approved driver education course.

-- At 15 years old, they can take a written test to obtain a regular learner’s permit, which allows driving while supervised.
+- At 15 years old, they can take a written test to obtain a standard learner’s permit, which allows driving while supervised.